Frankfurt National Assembly: The 1840s

-Meanwhile, in the reform-oriented states, such as Baden, the development of a lively scene of Vereine (clubs or voluntary associations) provided an organizational framework for democratic, or popular, opposition.
-Especially in south west Germany, censorship could not effectively suppress the press.
-At such rallies as the Offenburg Popular Assembly of September 1847, radical democrats called to overthrow the status quo.
-At the same time, the bourgeois (here used to describe the Middle Class) opposition had increased its networking activities and began coordinating its activities in the individual chamber parliaments more and more confidently.
+Meanwhile in the reform-oriented states, such as Baden, the development of a lively scene of Vereine (clubs or voluntary associations) provided an organizational framework for democratic, or popular, opposition.
+Especially in Southwest Germany, censorship could not effectively suppress the press.
+At such rallies as the Offenburg Popular Assembly of September 1847, radical democrat was called to overthrow the status quo.
+At the same time, the bourgeois opposition had increased its networking activities and began coordinating its activities in the individual chamber parliaments more and more confidently.
 Thus, at the Heppenheim Conference on 10 October 1847, eighteen liberal members from a variety of German states met to discuss common motions for a German nation-state.

 In Prussia, King Frederick William IV finally approved the assembly of a United Diet promised by his father in the decree of 22 May 1815.
 This body was commanded to debate and vote only on taxes and loans.
-However, as soon as it opened in April 1847, its members began discussions of press freedoms, voting and human rights, the power to introduce legislation, and foreign policy.
+However, as soon as it opened in April 1847, its members began discussions of press freedoms, voting, and human rights, the power to introduce legislation and foreign policy.
 After eleven weeks, the United Diet rejected a loan request.
 The King closed the diet in disgust and refused to say when it would be reopened.
 However, the people's enthusiasm for the United Diet was undeniable, and it was clear that a new political age was dawning.
 Many of the most eloquent members of the United Diet would play important roles in the future Frankfurt Parliament.

 Between 1846 and 1848, broader European developments aggravated this tension.
-The Peasant Uprising in Galicia in February and March 1846 was a revolt against serfdom, directed against manorial property and oppression.
+The Peasant Uprising in Galicia in February and March 1846 was a revolt against serfdom, directed against manorial property and social oppression.
 Rioting Galician peasants killed some 1,000 noblemen and destroyed about 500 manors.
 Despite its failure, the uprising was seen by some scholars, including Karl Marx, as a "deeply democratic movement that aimed at land reform and other pressing social questions."
 The uprising was praised by Marx and Friedrich Engels for being "the first in Europe to plant the banner of social revolution", and seen as a precursor to the coming Spring of Nations.
 At the same time, the suppression of the Free City of Cracow in the midst of the uprising aroused the emotions of nationalists in Germany as much as in Poland.